top of page

 Oak Ridge Swim Team

-• Black and White Meet: The Black and White meet will be held on June 1st.
-This is a meet that allows our coaches to have baseline times and prepare meet line ups.
+• Black and White Meet: This is a practice meet and will be held on the morning of May 31st.
+It runs like a regular meet except that swimmers swim all 4 strokes (6u free and back only), so that coaches have baseline times to prepare meet line ups.
+This year, we will add in the option for 9 and ups to swim the 100 free and/or 100IM.
 Volunteers will be needed for this meet.
 If you are new to the swim team, this will be a great chance to learn from a veteran.

-• Meet Day: Morning practice will be held on meet days.
+• Meet Day: Morning practice will be held on meet days once Guilford County Schools are out.
 Meets usually start around 5:30 which means that warm ups usually start around 4:15.
 Warm up times will vary depending on if we are home or away.
 Parking at home meets will be across the street at the elementary school to allow for this visiting team to park in our lot.

 • What to bring: It can be extremely hot so hats, sunglasses, and sunscreen.
 You also will want to make sure everyone has plenty of water and snacks.
 The grill will be open during home meets with a limited menu.
 Your swimmer will need their swimsuit, goggles and swim caps.
 They also may want to have 2 towels as well as a sweatshirt or jacket because it can get cool once the sun goes down and they are wet.
 Parents may also want to bring chairs.

 • Volunteers: Swim meets, especially home meets, take an extraordinary amount of people.
-We have 3 home meets so will need lots of help.
 Below are descriptions of different volunteer positions.
 There is a 1st shift and a 2nd shift.
-There will be a sign up genius each week so you can sign up for the time that works best for you.
+Sign up to volunteer on the same sign up genius you sign your swimmer up on.
+We do keep track of who volunteers and will assign open positions to those who have not volunteered.

-1. Runner: Bring entry cards from timers to scoring tables and collect DQ slips from stroke and turn and bring to meet referee to initial and then to scoring table
+1. Runner: Collect timer sheets from the timers and take to scoring table.
+Also, collect DQ slips from stroke and turn judges, bring to meet referee to initial and then to scoring table

 3. Hospitality: Prepare snacks and drinks and walk around the pool providing refreshments to volunteers and coaches throughout the swim meet.